Voting age: United Kingdom

 The report of the Power Inquiry in 2006 called for a reduction of the voting age, and of the candidacy age for the House of Commons, to 16.
 On the same day the Chancellor of the Exchequer, Gordon Brown, indicated in an article in The Guardian that he favored a reduction provided it was made concurrently with effective citizenship education.

 The Ministry of Justice published in 2007 a Green Paper entitled The Governance of Britain, in which it proposed the establishment of a "Youth Citizenship Commission".
 The Commission would examine the case for lowering the voting age.
 On launching the paper in the House of Commons, Prime Minister Gordon Brown said: "Although the voting age has been 18 since 1969, it is right, as part of that debate, to examine, and hear from young people themselves, whether lowering that age would increase participation."

 During the Youth Parliament debates of in 2009 in the House of Commons, Votes at 16 was debated and young people of that age group voted for it overwhelmingly as a campaign priority.
 In April 2015, Labour announced that it would support the policy if it won an overall majority in the 2015 general election, which it failed to do.

 Surrounding Brexit, in June 2016, the government was criticised for not lowering the voting age to 16 for the referendum.

 In July 2024 however, Keir Starmer the current leader of the UK Labour Party, became elected as Prime Minister of the United Kingdom.
 As part of the parties 2024 manifesto (in the run up to the general election) Labour maintained this previous position, Keir Starmer himself confirming that he would lower the voting age from 18 to 16 in all elections (if elected).
 Prior to the 2024 election, the voting age in both Scotland and Wales was and is already set at 16, by the relevant governments of both UK nations (see detail specifics below).

 In July 2025, the government announced that the minimum voting age for all elections in the UK would be reduced to 16 by the 2029 general election, branding it a "seismic" change, in addition to adding bank cards as valid voter ID.

+Northern Ireland

+The voting age for elections to the Parliament of Northern Ireland and local elections was reduced from 21 to 18 by the Electoral Law Act (Northern Ireland) 1969.

+Elections for the Northern Ireland Assembly and local elections are a reserved matter, and as such the voting age for the Northern Ireland Assembly is not within its legislative competences.
+The Representation of the People Bill would reduce the voting age for the Northern Ireland Assembly and local government from 18 to 16.
+This policy is opposed by the Democratic Unionst Party.
+It is supported by the Alliance Party, Sinn Féin, the Ulster Unionist Party, the Social Democratic and Labour Party, and People Before Profit.